jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 image: /assets/images/posts/ed-writing.jpg
 description: >-
   Tired of being a starving artist?
-Discover 15 simple ways on how to be a better writer and develop the writing skills you've always dreamed of.
+Discover 15 simple ways on how to be a better writer and develop the skills you've always dreamed of.
 ---
 In the era of making money online, so many people want to know how to become a better writer.